Eweka01/Ansible-Baseline-FIM-and-CMDB-Lab-AWS-/CHATGPT-DIAGNOSTIC-REPORT.md

 3. How to fix CORS issues when dashboard JavaScript tries to access localhost metrics endpoints?
 4. How to ensure dashboard server persists and doesn't terminate unexpectedly?
 5. How to create a robust dashboard serving solution for production monitoring?

+## **TESTING SCENARIOS FOR CHATGPT TO VALIDATE:**
+1. **FIM Testing**: How to create file changes and verify FIM detection in Prometheus metrics?
+2. **CMDB Testing**: How to install software and verify CMDB collection in metrics?
+3. **Security Testing**: How to simulate security events and verify alerting rules?
+4. **Performance Testing**: How to generate system load and verify monitoring response?
+5. **Compliance Testing**: How to validate audit trails and compliance reporting?
+6. **Integration Testing**: How to test end-to-end monitoring workflows?
+7. **Alerting Testing**: How to trigger and verify Prometheus alerting rules?
+8. **Dashboard Testing**: How to validate Grafana dashboard functionality and data accuracy?

 ## **ENVIRONMENT DETAILS:**
 - **OS**: macOS (ARM64)